What is a heat shrink tube?

 What can you use a heat shrink tube for?

-Heatshrink tubing is used for: wires, wiring harnesses, bundling and insulation.
-The heat shrink tubing protects against: corrosion, water, chemicals and abrasion.
-The degree of protection varies from one type of tubing to another.
-Tubing comes in different colours.
-Common colours are: red, yellow, transparent, black, white, green, brown, yellow-green (earth), grey, pink, and blue.
-In addition, these tubes can be printed with text or codes.
-This makes heat shrink tubing also suitable for identification of cables or wires.
+Heat shrink tubes are used for: wires, wire harnesses, bundling, and insulation.
+The heat shrink tube protects against: corrosion, water, chemicals, and wear.
+The level of protection varies depending on the type of tubing.
+Tubes come in different colors, commonly used colors include: red, yellow, transparent, black, white, green, brown, yellow-green (ground), gray, pink, and blue.
+It is also possible to print these tubes with text or codes.
+This makes heat shrink tubes suitable for the identification of cables or wires.

 At what temperature can a stocking shrink?